trinadhthatakula/AndroidAgenticWiki/README.md

 2. **Obsidian (GUI & Data Funnel):** Acts as your optional visualizer.
 You use it to view the knowledge graph and clip new Android documentation from the web directly into the vault.

 ---
+> ⚠️ **CRITICAL WARNING: DO NOT DOWNLOAD THE ZIP FILE**
+> This repository relies on Git Submodules to synchronize the official Google Android Skills.
+If you use GitHub's "Download ZIP" feature, the `external_skills/` directory will be completely empty and the AI agent will fail to route correctly. **You must install this tool via Git clone.**

 ## 🚀 Setup Guide

 ### 1. Initialize the Vault
 Clone the repository and pull the official Google skills submodule: